-The curious case of Mary/Marty, the transsexual duck (not from Transylvania)
+Ok, now onto the curious case of Mary/Marty, the transsexual duck (not from Transylvania)…

 We’ve lived with a flock of domesticated Welsh Harlequin ducks for a decade (with both male and female flockmates).
 Over that time period, our ducks have provided us with quite a bit of education into the strange, mysterious, and hilarious world of ducks.